Robert Daley (producer)

-Robert Daley was an American film producer and former assistant director.
+Robert Daley was an American film producer and assistant director.

 Biography

 He was Clint Eastwood's producing partner from 1971 to 1980.
 Daley is sometimes confused with the same-named novelist who wrote Prince of the City and Year of the Dragon, among others.

 He died on July 2, 2016, at his home in California.

 Filmography

 He was a producer in all films unless otherwise noted.